Sex education in the United States: Curriculum

+Sex education in the twentieth century focused on abstinence and methods to prevent pregnancy.
+During the Second World War, in the context of fears about rising divorce rates, immigration, and birthright citizenship, the curriculum in some areas portrayed a woman's choice of a "fit" mate as a civic duty.

-Common curriculum in American schools' sex education classes include "instruction on sexual health topics including human sexuality.
+In the twenty-first century, common curriculum in American schools' sex education classes include "instruction on sexual health topics including human sexuality.
 HIV or STI prevention and pregnancy prevention are more commonly required in high school than in middle or elementary school."
 Statistics provided by the Center for Disease Control (CDC) reveal that between 2000 and 2014 the portion of schools providing information on sexual health education, including topics such as abstinence, puberty, and how to properly use a condom, declined.
 The CDC has identified 19 Critical Sexual Education Topics that should be taught in all middle and high schools.
 In 2014, fewer than half of high schools and only 20% of middle schools provided instruction on all 16 topics that the CDC considers essential to sexual health education.

 High school

-A statistics and policy report, based on CDC data and published by Guttmacher Institute, shows that in 2014 72% of private and public high schools within the United States provided information on pregnancy prevention, and 76% taught that abstinence is "the most effective method to avoid pregnancy, HIV and other STIs."
+A statistics and policy report, based on CDC data and published by the Guttmacher Institute, shows that in 2014 72% of private and public high schools within the United States provided information on pregnancy prevention, and 76% taught that abstinence is "the most effective method to avoid pregnancy, HIV and other STIs."
 Although 61% of U.S. private and public high schools taught about contraceptive efficacy, only 35% required instruction on teaching students how to properly use a condom.
 Within the demographic of United States public and private high schools which taught pregnancy prevention, the average time spent in class teaching this topic was 4.2 hours.